euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 purpose.
 The content of an HDF5 file is self-defined and the library is open source which guaranty a long term access to the data.
 The structure of an HDF5 file is similar to a file system having folder objects so called *groups* and N-dimensional array objects so called *dataset* that corresponds here to files.
-Each of these objects could have attached attributes.
+Each of these objects can have attached attributes.
 This virtual file system provides the same flexibility than a real file system similar to a UNIX loop device.
 Figure :ref:`hdf5-file-system` shows an example.